 The unworthy signal is not evil.
 It is not a moral failing.
 It is a neural state — wanting without liking or caring, dopaminergic compulsion driving behavior the other systems have not endorsed.
 The person generating this signal may be extraordinarily productive; the output may be technically excellent.
 But the output serves only the wanting system's priority, which is "more."
 The caring system did not ask whether more is what the world needs.
 The worthy signal is generated by a person who has maintained the coupling — who wants to build, likes the process of building, and cares about whether what is built serves others.
 This person's output, amplified by AI, carries the full signal.
 The drive produces momentum.
 The satisfaction produces sustainability.
 The caring produces direction.
 Direction is the critical addition that wanting alone cannot supply.

-The concept extends Segal's central question in The Orange Pill — "are you worth amplifying?" — into a neurobiological specification.
+The concept extends Segal's central question in You On AI — "are you worth amplifying?" — into a neurobiological specification.
 Berridge's wanting-liking framework supplies two of the three systems; the caring system is developed by extending Berridge's framework through social cognitive neuroscience (theory of mind, moral reasoning, default-mode network) to add the other-directed evaluative capacity that neither wanting nor liking alone provides.

 Three systems, integrated.
 Wanting (drive), liking (hedonic verification), and caring (other-directed evaluation) must operate in concert for amplification to be worth undertaking.